Retiring in Greece: a complete guide to living your best life in the Mediterranean

 Minimum financial requirements for retiree visas

-- Residence permit (non-lucrative): Proof of €3,500/month income or €84,000 annual savings
+- Residence permit (non-lucrative): Proof of €3,500/month income, with spouse and child uplifts.

 NOTE!
 US citizens residing abroad must file their federal tax return by June 15 (June 16 in 2025).
 However, all tax payments are still due by April 15 to avoid penalties and interest.
 If additional time is needed, you may request an extension until October 15 by filing IRS Form 4868 or using our free expat tax extension service.